MikiHan12/NewDefibrillationMechanism/README.md

 We run a series of two-dimentional computer simulations of a spiral wave rotating in the vicinity of a non-conducting obstacle.
 Then apply low-engergy electric field pulse for a short period of time.
 ![picture](https://user-images.githubusercontent.com/25389100/36929586-940b4364-1e47-11e8-9d61-77af73db0a7c.png)

+## Instruction

+Compile all .cpp files in Terminal:

+$ g++ -O *.cpp -o run

+$./run

+Run ContourUPlot.m in Matlab to see the simulation

 The following simulation mimics what happens electrically during fibrillation of the heart.